 When you’re exploring ways to finish your components, powder coating should be your first stop in most cases.
 Here’s why:

 Customized hinges deserve customized finishes.
-There are four main reasons to use powder coating on hinges and counterbalances:
+There are four main reasons to use powder coating on hinges:

 - A great look